NL is located on the eastern shores of North America between the 46th and 61st parallels.

 You can also reach western Labrador via Route 389 through Quebec, a 570 km (354 mile) highway that travels north from Baie-Comeau.
 Click the image below for highway driving map.

 Please note: only 300 km (186 miles) of this road is paved, in two sections, with the remainder being gravel.
 Driving time is approximately 8 hours.
 For further Quebec highway information, visit Quebec 511.

 The TCH (Route 1) crosses Newfoundland from Channel-Port aux Basques to St. John’s, a distance of 905 km (543 miles).

 Trans-Labrador Highway (TLH)

 The TLH runs 1,135 km (705 miles) from Labrador City to L’Anse Au Clair.
 The first 533 km (331 miles) along Route 500 to Happy Valley-Goose Bay is paved, Route 510 is partially paved between Happy Valley-Goose Bay and Red Bay and paved between Red Bay and L’Anse Au Clair.
-Access driving from either the province of Quebec (Highway 389) or the Island of Newfoundland. (via Labrador Straits ferry service in St. Barbes).
+Access highway driving from either the province of Quebec (Route 389) or the Island of Newfoundland. (via Labrador Straits ferry service in St. Barbes).

 Download this convenient Trans Labrador Highway User Guide.

 For approximate driving times and distance, please visit Community to Community Distance Finder.

 NL’s climate, topography, and natural habitat offers a unique set of driving conditions.
 Download our Driving Safety in NL guide.